mags0ft/spamfilter/docs/filters.md

 # 📢 filters

-The spamfilter module comes with many built-in filtering algorithms that can determine whether a string is spam or rather not.
+The spamfilter library comes with many built-in filtering algorithms that can determine whether a string is spam or rather not.
 In this document, all of these filters will be listed.

 ## How to import filters

 There are a lot of ways to import the filters you need.
-If you just want to use a pre-made model for filtering, you don't need to import them at all, they are going to be imported into the module by itself - just use `spamfilter.premade`.
+If you just want to use a pre-made model for filtering, you don't need to import them at all, they are going to be imported into the library by itself - just use `spamfilter.premade`.

 If you want to import the built-in filters into your script, do it using one of the following ways: